 Une autre solution

-data_new = normalize(data, axis=1, norm='l1') * 100
+from sklearn.preprocessing import normalizedata_new = normalize(data, axis=1, norm='l1') * 100

 donne